microsoft/dicom-server/docs/concepts/change-feed.md

 #### Version 2

-1. On some interval, an application queries the Change Feed for the changes within a time range
+1. An application regularly queries the Change Feed on some time interval
     * For example, if querying every hour, a query for the Change Feed may look like `/changefeed?startTime=2023-05-10T16:00:00Z&endTime=2023-05-10T17:00:00Z`
     * If starting from the beginning, the Change Feed query may omit the `startTime` to read all of the changes up to, but excluding, the `endTime`
         * E.g. `/changefeed?endTime=2023-05-10T17:00:00Z`
-2. Based on the `limit` (if provided), an application continues to query for additional pages of change events if the number of returned events is equal to the `limit` (or default) by updating the offset
+2. Based on the `limit` (if provided), an application continues to query for additional pages of change events if the number of returned events is equal to the `limit` (or default) by updating the offset on each subsequent query
     * For example, if the `limit` is `100`, and 100 events are returned, then the subsequent query would include `offset=100` to fetch the next "page" of results.
 The below queries demonstrate the pattern:
         * `/changefeed?offset=0&limit=100&startTime=2023-05-10T16:00:00Z&endTime=2023-05-10T17:00:00Z`
         * `/changefeed?offset=100&limit=100&startTime=2023-05-10T16:00:00Z&endTime=2023-05-10T17:00:00Z`
         * `/changefeed?offset=200&limit=100&startTime=2023-05-10T16:00:00Z&endTime=2023-05-10T17:00:00Z`
-    * If fewer events than the `limit` are returned, then the application can assume that there are no more results
+    * If fewer events than the `limit` are returned, then the application can assume that there are no more results within the time range

 #### Version 1

-1. Application that wants to monitor the Change Feed starts.
+1. An application determines from which sequence number it wishes to start reading change events:
-2. It determines if there's a current state that it should start with:
+    * To start from the first event, the application should use `offset=0`
-   * If it has a state, it uses the offset (sequence) stored.
+    * To start from the latest event, the application should specify the `offset` parameter with the value of `Sequence` from the latest change event using the `/changefeed/latest` resource
-   * If it has never started and wants to start from beginning it uses offset=0
+2. On some regular polling interval, the application performs the following actions:
-   * If it only wants to process from now, it queries `/changefeed/latest` to obtain the last sequence
+    * Fetches the latest sequence number from the `/changefeed/latest` endpoint
-3. It queries the Change Feed with the given offset `/changefeed?offset={offset}`
+    * Fetches the next set of changes for processing by querying the change feed with the current offset
-4. If there are entries:
+        * For example, if the application has currently processed up to sequence number 15 and it only wants to process at most 5 events at once, then it should use the URL `/changefeed?offset=15&limit=5`
-   * It performs additional processing
+    * Processes any entries return by the `/changefeed` resource
-   * It updates it's current state
+    * Updates its current sequence number to either:
-   * It starts again at 2 above
+        1. The maximum sequence number returned by the `/changefeed` resource
-5. If there are no entries it sleeps for a configured amount of time and starts back at 2.
+        2. The `offset` + `limit` if no change events were returned from the `/changefeed` resource, but the latest sequence number returned by `/changefeed/latest` is greater than the current sequence number used for `offset`

 ### Other potential usage patterns